wnfs-wg/spec/spec/private-wnfs.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 The block count MUST reference the number of blocks the externalized content was split into.
-The value of `blockCount` MUST be between $1$ and $2^{32}$, for sensible security margins regarding accidental nonce reuse.

 The externalized content's `key` MUST be regenerated randomly whenever the file content changes.
 If the content stays the same across metadata changes, the snapshot key MAY remain the same across those revisions